How to integrate your workflows with Jira using codemagic.yaml

-Jira is a an issue tracking and project management product developed by Atlassian.
-Many software development teams use it to maintain visibility of their projects.
+Jira is an issue tracking and project management product developed by Atlassian.
+Many software development teams use it to maintain the visibility of their projects.

-It offers a REST API which can be used used in conjunction with your Codemagic workflows in order to add comments, upload attachments or transition the status of an issue, story or epic.
+It offers a REST API that can be used in conjunction with your Codemagic workflows to add comments, upload attachments, or transition the status of an issue, story, or epic.

-Clone the Jira integratrion starter project from the Codemagic GitHub page.
+Clone the Jira integration starter project from the Codemagic GitHub page.